dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 ### 1.3.1 A Hello World app in NW.js

 This example application will give you a better understanding of what Node.js desktop apps are like with NW.js.
-Figure 1.2 show a design of the app we’ll build.
+Figure 1.2 show a design of the app we'll build.

 The code for this app is available in the GitHub repository for this book at http:// mng.bz/4W7Y.

 If you want to get the code to run the app and see it in action, follow the instructions in the README.md file there.
-It’s ready-made to go.
-But if you want to see how the sausage is made, then read on and we’ll build the app from scratch.
+It's ready-made to go.
+But if you want to see how the sausage is made, then read on and we'll build the app from scratch.

 The first step is to check whether you have Node.js installed.
-If you already do, great — move on to the next section, “Installing NW.js,” but if not, you’ll find instructions for installing Node.js in the appendix.
+If you already do, great — move on to the next section, “Installing NW.js,” but if not, you'll find instructions for installing Node.js in the appendix.

 INSTALLING NW.JS

 Node.js comes with a package management tool called npm that handles installing libraries for Node.js, and NW.js can be installed using it.
 On your computer, open the command-line program for your OS (Command Prompt or PowerShell on Windows, and Terminal on both Mac OS and Linux).

-After you’ve opened your command-line program, run the following command:
+After you've opened your command-line program, run the following command:

 npm install –g nw